Buttery yeast rolls you can pull apart. Dip the dough in butter and then brush more on after they are baked for wonderfully buttery rolls.

 Traditionally, my mom is the roll maker at our house and in fact, if you asked her friends what one recipe my mom is most known for, it would be her rolls.
 Specifically her orange rolls.
 Orange rolls are a must on our Easter table.
-I do have a non-orange roll eater at my house and you may too.
-If you do, today I have another one of my mom’s roll recipes.
+I do have a non-orange roll eater at my house so these buttery yeast rolls are always popular too.

-This one is for butter rolls.
-Can you guess why they are called butter rolls?
+Can you guess why they are called buttery yeast rolls?
 Maybe because they have a bit of butter in them?!
 Not only do they have butter in the dough but they are then dipped in butter and after they are baked they are brushed in butter.
-They deserve their name – butter rolls.
+They deserve their name – buttery yeast rolls.

 They are a yeast roll.
 They are not as light as my crescent rolls and have a slightly denser texture.
 But all that butter gives them a yummy butter soaked exterior.

+- Mix your dough in a stand mixer with a bread hook.
 The dough is slightly sticky but not too sticky to work with.
-It had the consistency of thick cake batter.
+It has the consistency of thick cake batter.
 You should be able to handle it with your hands without it sticking to everything.
 If is too sticky just add more flour.
 Those of you at high altitudes may need to add some additional flour.

-Don’t forget my trick of preheating your oven to 150 and turn it off once it is preheated.
-Then place your pan of rolls into the oven to rise.
-They will rise faster.
-(Just be sure you turn the oven off so they don’t start baking!)
+If your house isn’t 70 degrees F, I recommend preheating your oven to 150 degrees F and then turn it off once it is preheated.
+Place your pan of rolls into the oven and let them rise until doubled.
+Just be sure to remove them before you preheat the oven to bake the rolls.

 And of course you can break the roll apart and add even more butter if you’d like!
-One of my favorite parts of cloverleaf rolls are pulling each part off and buttering it individually.
+One of my favorite parts of a pull apart roll is pulling each part off and buttering it individually.
 I think I eat bread so that I can eat butter!

 - 1 pkg yeast